When and How to Fertilize My Houseplants?

 What’s the Best Houseplant Fertilizer?

-In the event of a severe deficiency, however, head to your local garden center and they can help you find the right blend of fertilizer for your plant.
+If you aren’t sure where to start, head to your local garden center and they can help you find the right blend of fertilizer for your plant.
 We recommend diluting to ¼ or ½ strength to reduce the risk of burning.
 A little will go a long way!

 Reach Out with Questions